Updated 2/25/26

 Avnet, Inc. (AVT) operates as a global distributor of electronic components, serving industrial, automotive, and technology markets.
 With nearly a century of experience and a presence across key global regions, the company has built a resilient business model centered around supply chain efficiency and deep manufacturer relationships.
 Its long-tenured leadership team emphasizes operational discipline, consistent cash flow generation, and thoughtful capital allocation.
-Trading at a discount to book value and supported by strong free cash flow, the stock currently offers a 2.9% dividend yield and a payout ratio under 40%.
-While facing short-term revenue pressure and regional softness, especially in Europe, Avnet maintains solid liquidity, manageable debt, and steady shareholder returns.
-Its valuation and stable financials make it a compelling consideration for long-term investors focused on fundamentals and income.
+Trading near book value and supported by steady free cash flow, the stock currently offers a 2.03% dividend yield with a payout ratio just above 55%.
+While revenue and margin pressures persist across certain regions and end markets, Avnet maintains solid liquidity, manageable debt, and a track record of steady shareholder returns.
+Its valuation and stable fundamentals continue to make it a credible consideration for long-term investors focused on income and capital preservation.

 Recent Events